selwynpolit/d9book/book/caching.md

  $settings['cache']['bins']['config'] = 'cache.backend.apcu';
  $settings['cache']['bins']['discovery'] = 'cache.backend.apcu';
  ```

+{: .warning }
 Proceed with caution with the above as it seems that APCu may only suitable for single server setups.
+TODO: I couldn't find any references to using APCu with multi-server setups so I'm not sure if that is a safe configuration.

+Pantheon docs ask in their FAQ Can APCu be used as a cache backend on Pantheon?
+Yes, APCu can be used as a cache backend or a "key-value store"; however, this is not recommended.
+APCu lacks the ability to span multiple application containers.
+Instead, Pantheon provides a Redis-based Object Cache as a caching backend for Drupal and WordPress, which has coherence across multiple application containers.
+This was from [Pantheon docs](https://docs.pantheon.io/apcu) FAQ's:

 Drupal 8 has a so-called [fast-chained backend](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Cache%21ChainedFastBackend.php/class/ChainedFastBackend/9) as the default cache backend, which allows to store data directly on the web server while ensuring it is correctly synchronized across multiple servers.
 APCu is the user cache portion of APC (Advanced PHP Cache), which has served us well till PHP 5.5 got its own zend opcache.
 You can think of it as a key-value store that is stored in memory and the basic operations are apc_store($key, $data), apc_fetch($keys) and apc_delete($keys).
 For windows the equivalent on IIS would be WinCache (http://drupal.org/project/wincache).